cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 QuickFixes feature is created with extensibility in mind, as a result it's very easy for developer to add new, custom QuickFixes to his Accessibility Checker.

 More information on how to create QuickFix is available in developer tutorials.

-#### Issue Types

-_@ML: I think that this section should actually be moved closer to the root.
-Maybe directly inside `Feature overview`, there would be a position `Issues` briefly describing the issues and their types._

-Issues occures with different types.

-* **Error** - Checking engine is 100% sure that highlighted element contains the issue.
-* **Warning** - Checking engine discovered that there is a possibility for given error, but it can't give 100% certainty.
-* **Notice** - Checking engine has no way to detect this issue - it points issue only as a notice, so the user can verify if the content satisfy given rule.

-Based on their type, their highlight color will slightly differ while in checking mode in order to hint the type.

-Issue can be also ignored for more information see [Ignoring Issues](#ignoring-issues).

 #### Ignoring Issues